 9/11 and the Future

 As the nation commemorates the third anniversary of the horrendous events of September 11, 2001, the report of the 9/11 Commission provides the blueprint for a more secure future.
-In a compelling look at that future, the Commission's leaders -- Thomas Kean and Lee Hamilton -- go to the heart and spirit of the Commission's 41 recommendations in a highly personalized and candid fashion on dialogue.
-"9/11 and the Future" will air throughout the Washington, DC metro region on Wednesday, October 6 at 8 PM on MHz and will be released nationally to all public television stations on October 6, 2004.
-Check your local PBS station for future airings of the program.
+In a compelling look at that future, the Commission's leaders—Thomas Kean and Lee Hamilton—go to the heart and spirit of the Commission's 41 recommendations in a highly personalized and candid fashion on dialogue, "9/11 and the Future."

-Also appearing in the program are commentators Akbar Ahmed, Professor of Islamic Studies and International Relations at American University, and Edward P. Plaugher, former Arlington County Fire Chief.
-This new, one-hour dialogue television special is presented by the Wilson Center and MHz NETWORKS.
+Also appearing in this program were commentators Akbar Ahmed, Professor of Islamic Studies and International Relations at American University, and Edward P. Plaugher, former Arlington County Fire Chief.
+This one-hour dialogue television special was presented by the Wilson Center and MHz NETWORKS.

 The program is addressed to all Americans:

 - What are the roles citizens and the private sector play in complementing the work of government?

 - What are the principles to follow in reforming intelligence-gathering and its congressional oversight?